-Few activities capture and keep kids’ interest like those involving food.
-By conducting food chemistry tests, students finally get rewarded for playing with their food!
+Looking for engaging science kits for kids?
+Few activities capture and keep kids' interest like those involving food.
+By conducting food chemistry experiments with this kitchen chemistry kit, students finally get rewarded for playing with their food!

 - Glucose, a simple carbohydrate

 - Starch, a complex carbohydrate